 - Prepare the data (typically using a spreadsheet or data base program)

 - Export that data as an ASCII file (for example export it as a .csv (comma separated values) file from Excel)

 - Prepare a job file with filename extension .as

 - Run the job file with ASReml

 - Review the various output files

 - revise the job and re run it, or

 - extract pertinent results for your report.

-So you need an ASCII editor to prepare input files and review and print output files.
-We directly provide two options.
+You need an ASCII editor to prepare input files and review and print output files.
+Two commonly used editors are: